-Students in need of financial aid are encouraged to contact Webster's Financial Aid Office.
-In addition, students and prospective students can use the list below to find information about Webster and non-Webster sources of financial aid specifically for individuals who are teachers, or are working toward their state teacher certification.
+Students in need of financial aid are encouraged to contact Webster's Financial Aid Office for information about grants, loans, and scholarships.
+The Office of Military affairs offers financial assistance for active-duty military, veterans, their qualified dependents and spouses, students who lost a parent in the line of duty, and First Responders.
+In addition, students and prospective students can use the list below to find information about sources of financial aid.

-This Scholarship is for single mothers enrolled full-time or part-time and are pursuing an undergraduate degree in Teacher Education.
+This Scholarship is for single mothers enrolled full-time and are pursuing an undergraduate degree in Teacher Education.

 The Chomeau Scholarship Fund was established by Douglas B. and Susan R. Chomeau to provide a scholarship in Susan's name for single mothers pursuing an Education degree at Webster University and to honor of Susan's personal achievement of attaining her degree while a single parent.

 Applicants must be U.S. citizens and full-time undergraduate students in the School of Education.
 This scholarship is limited to single mothers interested in pursuing a degree program who have achieved a cumulative GPA of 3.5, or higher, and maintain a cumulative GPA 3.5 average, or higher, for second-semester renewal.

 For information on how to apply please contact Shannon Frank.